borkdude/blog/source/_posts/2017-10-10-parsing-a-circuit-with-clojure-spec.markdown

 The reason we are using a `delay` for the values of the context map, is twofold: delaying and caching.
-Firstly, not all values that the variable depends on are already added to the context, so we have to delay calculation until every expression had been processed.
+Firstly, not all values that the variable depends on are already added to the context, so we have to delay calculation until every expression has been processed.
 Secondly, once a value of a variable is known, we do not want to recalculate it.
+My circuit file is 339 lines long and without caching this becomes terribly slow.

 The API we need to get the solution for our Advent of Code puzzle is a function from symbol to integer.